rikschennink/fitty/readme.md

     document.body.appendChild(s);
   }

-  // CSS Font Load Supported?
-  if ('fonts' in document) {
+  // Does the current browser support the CSS Font Loading API? if ('fonts' in document) {
     native();
   }